nabeelvalley/waddle.js/README.md

 ### Basic Usage

-To setup a test, create a directory from which to run tests with a test file in it.
+To setup a test using `node-test`, create a directory from which to run tests with a test file in it.
 This can be any TS module and is automatically run when imported.
 Use the `test` function to run a test

 `src/tests/my-test.ts`